Tired of feeling guilty about your past? Read on for ways to help.

 Grow from it

-Was there a learning that happened which led to growth and new ways of doing things so that you did not make the same mistake again?
+Was there a learning that happened that led to growth and new ways of doing things so that you did not make the same mistake again?

 It means you accept the fact that mistakes and imperfections are a part of life.

 Taking responsibility is a sign of strength in that we accept the situation as it is and are able to take action toward remedying what and when we can.

 Re-think your expectations

-What I mean by that is are you feeling guilty because you’re holding yourself to a higher standard than anyone else?
+What I mean by that is, are you feeling guilty because you’re holding yourself to a higher standard than anyone else?